About this campground

 Traditional Owners

-We recognise and acknowledge Kalaamaya people as the traditional owners of Goldfields Woodlands National Park.
+We recognise and acknowledge Kaalamaya people as the Traditional Owners of Goldfields Woodlands National Park.